SpeedCoder5/dsp/05a-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

 >> A  *lambda* expression is an anonymous function that can be defined locally and passed to or returned from a function.<br/>
-Lambda expressions are a tool which aids conciseness in *functional programming*.<br/>
+Lambda expressions are tools that aid conciseness in *functional programming*.<br/>
 <br/>
 Functional programming is a declarative programming model that favors mathematical transformation of arguments to results.<br/>
 It differs from imperative programming which favors state change based on commands in the source language.<br/>